The Royal Canin Dog Food Review: Tested & Evaluated 2023

 PRO TIP: "Thiamine deficiency can also occur when sulphur dioxide containing foods are fed in conjunction with foods not containing sulphur dioxide.
 This is because the sulphur dioxide in one food can destroy any thiamine present in the other food being fed at the same time" – RSPCA Australia

 This means that even if only one of the foods you give your dog has sulphites, it could be fatal.
 Considering this, it’s questionable at best when a brand doesn’t specify whether or not they use sulphites.

-Since Royal Canin goes very lean on extra goodies that other brands do include at this price point, and doesn’t explicitly mention their preservatives of choice, we’re taking off 2 stars.
+Since Royal Canin goes very lean on extra goodies that other brands do include at this price point, and doesn’t explicitly mention their preservatives of choice, our team of experts agreed to taking off 2 stars.

 This is where Royal Canin really shines.
 This brand has an impressive array of options tailored to your dog’s size, age and breed.
 In Australia, we can find 3 broad ranges: breed health nutrition, size health nutrition and the vet line.

 We discovered that both the breed and size health nutrition lines are readily available pretty much anywhere, while the vet line can be found at your vet’s office or online.